fhunleth/embedded-elixir/content/post/2019-11-22-embedded-networking.md

 Truth be told, I wasn't directly involved in the struggles of `nerves_network` or building `vintage_net`, but am on the advocating end.
-So I think this can be better explained from this blurp in the `vintage_net` README.md by those who built it:
+So I think this can be better explained from this blurb in the `vintage_net` README.md by those who built it:

 > `VintageNet` takes a different approach to networking from `nerves_network`.